klovric/scdrm/README.md

 -----------------------------------------
 | Version |	Date   |	Description 	|
 -----------------------------------------
+1.7.5	    2022-11-18   Improvements and updates to scdrm_rc functions

 1.7.4	    2022-11-18   Improvements and updates to reporting and usage

 1.6.0	    2022-11-17   Added fast and easy modularity - AIDE and route-guard ON/OFF switch